timhugh/dotfiles/README.md

 Some time ago, my beautiful bash profile was lost in a tragic backup accident, and I was forced to start fresh.
 With very little memory of what was actually in the original, I am now on a journey to terminal re-enlightenment, and you can follow along.

+## Prerequisites

+Mostly the installer tries to install everything it needs as it goes, and it has been tested on fresh macOS installations so everything it needs should already be there, however:

+- You must already be logged into the App Store for mas recipes to work
+  - I haven't really been able to test this, but it seems like mas can't install apps that aren't already "purchased" on your account, so you might run into errors from that.
+I don't have a workaround yet
+- `curl` and `zsh` have to be present (but they should already be)

 ## Installation

 Before getting into it, some notes: